tytydraco/yessleep/out/My_Husband_Will_Not_Stop_Glaring_At_Me_In_The_Middle_Of_The_Night_Update.md

 The next couple of days passed as normal as they could in this place, especially as a loaner.
 I even avoided my cellmate more than usual.

-I was in my cell alone a few evenings ago.
+Then I was in my cell alone a few evenings ago.
 I stared down in to the water that had formed in the sink.
 Stupid thing hardly drained.
 I looked at what could see of my reflection.
 Wondering if I looked as lifeless as I felt when I noticed something.

 There was a shape behind me.
 Like a figure looking over my shoulder.
 I leaned down slightly to get a better look when I heard it.